shriyadargan/ThinkStats2/README.md

 [Read the related blog, *Probably Overthinking It*](https://www.allendowney.com/blog/).

-*Think Stats* is an introduction to Statistics and Data Science for Python programmers.
-If you have basic skills in Python, you can use them to learn concepts in probability and statistics and practical skills for working with data.

 * This book emphasizes simple techniques you can use to explore real data sets and answer interesting questions.